Tatwi/QBasic/GAMES/GAME2/Design.md

 ## GAME2 Design Document
 If you're not going to go whole hog creating flow charts (I never do), then it's a good idea to, at the very least, write some stuff down about a project before diving into it.
-I generally write my designs down on paper and later transpose them to the computer, but I thought for this project I'd just do here in this Markdown file from the start, as this game is just a recreation of the frigate fleet system from No Man's Sky that I am making as a way to practice data and memory management in QBasic.
+I generally write my designs down on paper and later transpose them to the computer, but I thought for this project I'd just do here in this Markdown file from the start, as this game is "just" a game similar to the frigate fleet system from No Man's Sky, which is of course, already *designed*.
+I am making this game as a way to practice data, memory, and file management in QBasic.

 ### Overview
-- The player commands a group of starships, sending them out on missions according to those made available by his organization.
+- The player commands a group of Galactic Union star ships, sending them out on missions according to those made available by his regional command.
+- Up to five people can play the game, one at a time, using one of the five profiles.
+This allows the players to have an effect on each other by way of their own effects on the star systems.
 - There are five different ship types, each with a particular focus and set of upgrades.
 - Missions require fuel.
 In return they provide trade goods and money.
 - Money is used to buy fuel and ships.
 - Trade goods are automatically utilized by missions and are required to complete repairs to the fleet.
 - Ships level up as they are sent on missions, gaining five positive traits when they are fully leveled.
 May acquire negative traits while leveling, but they will eventually be replaced by positive traits.

-### Design Issues
-- After sending out one's fleet in No Man's Sky, presumably the player will either wander off into some other activity in the game or log out for several hours to do real life stuff.
-Given that in the game I am making there won't be any other activities, I will need to find an enjoyable alternative to this design.
+- You lose the game by running out of money to pay for fuel or by destroying all of your ships, at which point the Galactic Union will fire you.
+To completely run out of money, you will have to sell all of your trade goods and all but your last ship back to the Galactic Union and still not have enough money in the bank to buy fuel for the easiest missions.
+- You win the game by reaching Rank 5, but you can keep playing as long as you'd like, provided you don't end up running out of money or destroying all of your ships.

 ### Game Screens